 The artists have entrusted Ali, Harry, Mawer, Milentijevic-Goodfellow and Moghimi with the care and use of these collective theatres.
 For the duration of Dawn Breaks at The Showroom, they take on the role of being directors, actors and set designers of their own productions, and can open up the invitation to others to participate.

 Contributors to the production and delivery of Dawn Breaks at The Showroom include Jaepil Eun, Seeun Kim, Sooyon Kim, Sunmin Kim, Boram Moon and Jie-young Song.

 U My Show follows the introductory performances at the preview of Dawn Breaks.
-Further performances in January will be announced in due course.
+A further performance will take place on 26 January 2018.

 Dawn Breaks is a collaboration with the Korean Cultural Centre UK as part of the Korea/UK Season 2017–2018, and is co-curated with Je Yun Moon.
 The exhibition is supported by the Korean Cultural Centre UK, Henry Moore Foundation and The Elephant Trust.